Comparing FAFSA and the Pell Grant

 Neither the Pell Grant or FAFSA have defined income limits for eligibility.
 Anyone can submit a FAFSA, regardless of their household income.
 However, only students who demonstrate financial need are eligible for certain federal aid programs, like the Pell Grant.

 The government uses students’ SAI — which is calculated based on a number of factors — to decide Pell Grant eligibility.
-For the 2023-24 academic year, the maximum SAI for Pell Grant eligibility is $6,656.
+If your SAI is zero or less, you’ll receive the maximum Pell Grant amount.

 Also, both undergraduate- and graduate-level students can submit a FAFSA, but Pell Grants are typically restricted to undergraduate students only.